The iconic “Blue Marble” photo of Earth turns 50

 The Apollo 17 crew did not set out to capture such an iconic image, said Stephen Garber, a historian with NASA’s History Division.
 Nor was it a key component of the mission plan.

-But since the Gemini program in the 1960s, NASA had ensured that all astronauts were trained in photography to capture images that could communicate the experience — and majesty — of spaceflight to the world, Teasel Muir-said.
+But since the Gemini program in the 1960s, NASA had ensured that all astronauts were trained in photography to capture images that might communicate the experience — and majesty — of spaceflight to the world, Teasel Muir-said.
 Harmony, curator of Apollo at the National Air and Space Museum.

 “It was part of this broader awareness of the value of images, not only from a scientific point of view, but also from a cultural and political point of view, and all the other aspects that motivated the decision to take cameras into space.”